Secret ingredients to quality software

 For example, you can send an email similar to this to share a new Done Video to the relevant stakeholders.
 If you working on a big system or internal projects, include the feature area or project name in the subject for additional context.

 This email is especially important for stakeholders that don't use, want to use, or have access to the project management tools.
-If they do have access, remember to also @mention them in the PBI update as per Do you know when you use @ mentions in a PBI?
+If they do have access, remember to also @mention them in the PBI update.

 Sometimes the PBI work originated from an email, in which case you should reply to the email instead of starting a new email.
 This will allow stakeholders to have additional context.

-Note: You should be able to easily tell if a PBI was created from email, see Do you turn an email into a PBI before starting work?
+• You should be able to easily tell if a PBI was created from email.
+As per turn an email into a PBI before starting work

 There are many ways to write tasks in PBIs, but the best way is to use tasklists.
 This allows you to see the progress of the PBI at a glance as well as avoid any unintentional tasks being tracked.
 Below is the different ways you could write tasks in PBIs.